SneakyBastardSword/SantaBot/README.md

 3. Replace variables in CONFIG.py (I have provided CONFIG.py.example as an example)

    3a.
 Replace `discord_token` and `client_id` in CONFIG.py with your bot token - these two are REQUIRED for all functionality and for the bot to even start

    3b.
 Replace other variables as you want

-       - `role_channel` is REQUIRED for using reaction roles - but will throw an error if unassigned
+       - `role_channel` is REQUIRED for using reaction roles - will print an error in the console if left as -1

+       - `prefix` change it to whatever you want otherwise commands default to YOUR_PREFIX_HEREjoin, YOUR_PREFIX_HEREunpin_all, etc.

        - `bot_folder` this is where the .cfg for the Secret Santa participants, the debug log, and the SQLite database files are stored

-       - `prefix` change it to whatever you want otherwise commands default to YOUR_PREFIX_HEREjoin, YOUR_PREFIX_HEREunpin_all, etc.

        - `cfg_name`, `dbg_name`, `sqlite_name` don't *need* to do anything here unless you want to

+       - `min_budget`, `max_budget` are used for the Secret Santa functionality and can be changed depending on what your Discord server agrees upon.
 4. Run `python3 santa-bot.py`

 ### Add a Systemd Service for SantaBot to Autostart on Reboot